itx-informationssysteme/typo3-graphql/README.md

 # GraphQL TYPO3 Extension

 This extension provides a GraphQL API for TYPO3.
 It does that by exposing the TYPO3 data model as a GraphQL schema.
 The schema is fully configurable.
 The GraphQL API can be accessed via the `/graphql` endpoint.
 The extension uses the TCA to automatically generate the schema.
-There are also a few convenience features like automatic resolving of relations, links, files and images implemented.

 > :warning: This extension is still in development.
 Expect breaking changes and things to be broken or not implemented yet.

+## ✨ Features
+* Automatic resolving of relations
+* Link generation
+* URL generation for images and files

 ## Installation

 `composer require itx/typo3-graphql`

-## Configuration
+## 🔧 Configuration

 The extension uses two mechanisms to configure the GraphQL schema.